 Of all his accomplishments and experiences enjoyed in a lifetime of radio, Chris is most often asked about his appearance on “Wheel of Fortune” in 2001.
 As a contestant during Dallas-Fort Worth week, Chris was victorious and also conquered the bonus round, winning a new SUV as part of his total prize package worth $43,000.

-Chris, his wife, Brenda, and their 12-year-old daughter, Ashleigh, have lived in Mansfield since 2001.
+Chris, his wife, Brenda, and their 15-year-old daughter, Ashleigh, live in Fort Worth.
 Chris is very involved in the community, having made hundreds of school visits to promote literacy and honor teachers for their hard work and achievements.
-He also has helped to raise more than $10 million for St. Jude Children’s Research Hospital during his career.

 The native Texan talks with 1080 KRLD’s Chris Sommer about receiving the award from the Governor, about coming back to his home state and about President Trump.